-The office has also heard that, because of the fragmented admissions system, local authorities are not always aware of whether schools have places available for in-year admissions.
-Sometimes, local authorities have to direct in-year admissions to secure a place for a child.
+The office has also heard that, sometimes, local authorities have to direct in-year admissions to secure a place for a child.
 Local authorities have told the office that under the current system there is little point trying to use this power when the school is an academy as the referral system takes too long.